LotusUSD

 Borrowing with LotusUSD

-When you borrow from a LotusUSD market, you receive USDC even though the market's loan asset is LotusUSD.
+When a borrower takes a loan from a LotusUSD market, the received asset is USDC even though the market's loan asset is LotusUSD.

 Borrow

-1. You deposit collateral into the selected market tranche.
+1. The borrower deposits collateral into the selected market tranche.

-2. You borrow LotusUSD shares from the tranche.
+2. LotusUSD shares are borrowed from the tranche.

 3. LotusUSD shares are redeemed for USDC.